rust-lang/rust/doc/tutorial.md

 employs a global _exchange heap_.
 Objects allocated in the exchange heap have _ownership semantics_, meaning that there is only a single variable that refers to them.
-For this reason, they are referred to as _unique boxes_.
+For this reason, they are referred to as _owned boxes_.
 All tasks may allocate objects on the exchange heap, then transfer ownership of those objects to other tasks, avoiding expensive copies.